Wildrake diving accident: Rescue attempts

 The Wildrake attempted to lift the bell from the bottom at a 45-degree angle rather than vertically, and without a visual confirmation that the bell was clear to be lifted.
 During the lift, the bell wedged against the side of the SALM base, causing the wire sling to break.
-The end of the crane wire emerged from the sea at 1220 hours without the Wildrake bell, which was again lost.
+The end of the crane wire emerged from the sea at 12:20 without the Wildrake bell, which was again lost.
 When rescue diver Frank relocated the bell, he saw that Walker or Guiel had attempted to cut the ropes on the drop weights to allow the bell to surface, but that only one of the two weights was cut free.
 He also saw that the stranded divers were near death.

 With Kasey-Smith and Frank at the point of exhaustion, they were brought to the surface in the Stena Welder bell and relieved by divers Michael Mangan and Tony Slayman.
-At 1816 hours, Mangan reconnected the crane wire to the bell.
-At 1937 hours, the bell was lifted out of the ocean.
-It was docked to the Wildrake saturation system, where Dr. Morven White, who had been placed into saturation, examined Walker and Guiel and determined that they were dead.
-The official pronouncement of death was made by Dr. George Shirrifs, who had arrived aboard the Wildrake with White earlier that day.
-The divers' autopsies in Aberdeen, Scotland, determined that they died of hypothermia.
+At 18:16, Mangan reconnected the crane wire to the bell.
+At 19:37, the bell was lifted out of the ocean.
+It was docked to the Wildrake saturation system, where Morven White, who had been placed into saturation, examined Walker and Guiel and determined that they were dead.
+The official pronouncement of death was made by George Shirrifs, who had arrived aboard the Wildrake with White earlier that day.
+The divers' postmortems in Aberdeen determined that they died of hypothermia.